 We performed a comparison between Amazon AWS and Google Cloud based on real PeerSpot user reviews.

-Find out in this report how the two Infrastructure as a Service Clouds (IaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is that it is simple."
+Find out in this report how the two Infrastructure as a Service Clouds (IaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product is easy to use."

 "I am very impressed by the solution's stability."